Fix: Turned off by administrator, encryption policy…

 disabled by administrator3.jpg

-c) Take away administrative privileges from any and all unessential apps by un-checking their boxes.
-Make sure that you do not take administrative privileges away from essential apps such as the Android Device Manager.
+c) Remove administrative privileges from any and all nonessential apps by unchecking their boxes.
+Make sure not to remove administrative privileges from essential apps, such as the Android Device Manager.

 disabled by administrator4